-- 1. Students shall dress appropriately for educational activities in which they will participate so as not to endanger their health, safety, or welfare, or that of others, or cause a disruption to the educational process.
-The following articles of clothing are not permitted: - Back-less or strap-less tops - Low-cut tops and dresses - Bare-midriff tops - Shorts, skirts, pants, and tops that fail to conceal undergarments - Shorts, skirts, and dresses that are an inappropriate length for school - 2.
-Shoes shall be worn at all times unless not required as part of an instructional activity.
-No slippers allowed. - 3.
-Clothing, accessories, and jewelry shall be free of writing, pictures, symbols or any other insignia that are crude, vulgar, profane, obscene, libelous, slanderous, and sexually suggestive or promote drug use, alcohol, gang activity or violence.
-Clothing, accessories, or jewelry that degrade any cultural, religious or ethnic values, that advocate racial, ethnic, or religious prejudice or discrimination, or that promote sex, the use of tobacco, drugs, or alcohol or any unlawful acts are prohibited. - 4.
-Sun-protective clothing, including hats, may be worn outdoors during the school day on school campuses.
-On school campuses, the wearing of hats indoors is left to the discretion of the administration and teaching staff. - 5.
-Dark glasses shall not be worn indoors, except for valid medical reasons authorized by the administration and verified in writing by a physician.
+Students shall dress appropriately for educational activities in which they will participate so as not to endanger their health, safety, or welfare, or that of others, or cause a disruption to the educational process.

+1. Shoes shall be worn at all times unless not required as part of an instructional activity.

+2. Clothing, accessories, and jewelry shall be free of writing, pictures, symbols or any other insignia which are crude, vulgar, profane, obscene, libelous, slanderous, or sexually suggestive.
+Clothing, accessories, or jewelry that degrade any cultural, religious, or ethnic values, that advocate racial, ethnic, or religious prejudice or discrimination, or that promote sex, the use of tobacco, drugs, or alcohol, or any unlawful acts are prohibited.

+3. Dark glasses shall not be worn indoors, except for valid medical reasons authorized by the administration and verified in writing by a physician.

+4. Clothes shall be sufficient to conceal undergarments.
+See-through tops and bare abdomens are prohibited.

-6. Gang-related clothing or accessories, including but not limited to bandannas, or other symbols, emblems, or insignia are prohibited.
-School officials shall consider student history and information obtained from community agencies and resources when making these judgments, because gang dress changes frequently.
+5. Gang-related clothing or accessories, including but not limited to bandannas, or other symbols, emblems, or insignia are prohibited.
+School officials shall consider student history and information obtained from community agencies and resources when making these judgements.